-- 7.6.25 To be the nominated Money Laundering Reporting Officer (MLRO). - 7.6.26 Upon receipt of a disclosure to consider, in the light of all information, whether it gives rise to such knowledge or suspicion. - 7.6.27 To disclose relevant information to the National Crime Agency (NCA) or a successor body.
+7.6.25 To be the nominated Money Laundering Reporting Officer (MLRO).

+7.6.26 Upon receipt of a disclosure to consider, in the light of all information, whether it gives rise to such knowledge or suspicion.

+- 7.6.27 To disclose relevant information to the National Crime Agency (NCA) or a successor body. - 7.6.28 To prepare and review the anti-money laundering policy.

-7.6.28 To undertake appropriate checks to ensure that all new suppliers and counterparties are bona fide.
+7.6.29 To undertake appropriate checks to ensure that all new suppliers and counterparties are bona fide.